Hi,

 Quick info about Manimahesh

-Kailash yatras to the five Kailash of lord Shiva are among the most famous pilgrimages which are taken by the most daring and faithful people, mostly Hindus.
-Manimahesh lake located at the base of the Manimahesh Kailash peak, is at an elevation of about 4115 m from mean sea level while the peak itself is at 5775 m.
+Kailash yatras to the five Kailash of lord Shiva are among the most famous pilgrimages, which are taken by the most daring and faithful people, mostly Hindus.
+Manimahesh lake, located at the base of the Manimahesh Kailash peak, is at an elevation of about 4115 m above mean sea level, while the peak itself is at 5775 m.

 As per the locals and my overall knowledge, nobody has reached this peak due to the difficulty involved in climbing.
 It is said that this Kailash was discovered by the Gaddis, the shepherd tribe that is found mostly in the Chamba and Kangra region.
-The Peak remains covered with white ice for whole of the year, and therefore the yatra up to the lake is feasible in the month of the July and August each year.
+The Peak remains covered with white ice for the whole of the year, and therefore, the yatra up to the lake is feasible in July and August each year.

-With the help of Khachar(mule), various rich people and committees, mostly from Himachal and Punjab take all the necessary items for cooking and night stay to the different locations of this 15 kilometers long trek.
+With the help of Khachar(mule), various rich people and committees, mostly from Himachal and Punjab, take all the necessary items for cooking and night stay to the different locations of this 15-kilometer-long trek.

 Blessed with such facilities, a person doesn't need to spend a single penny to take the blessings from lord Shiva, all you need is, to reach Chamba and Hadsar and then the determination and strength to reach the Manimahesh lake.